Behodler/pyrotokens3/README.md

 **In addition to these necessary upgrades are some friction reducing features gleaned from experience:**

-1. Each pyroToken contract maintains a list of addresses that benefit from fee exemptions.
+1. Each PyroToken contract maintains a list of addresses that benefit from fee exemptions.
 This purpose of this is to assist composability for protocols that wish to be built on PyroTokens but which require the spread between prices to be minimized.
 While it's possible that protocols may seek to exploit the use of this feature, it's important to bear in mind that most burning will come from AMM trades and bots in particular.
 Furthermore, we can design the requirements for gaining a whitelisting to be a protocol wide bribe.
 For instance, burning 10000 EYE will whitelist your contract from paying the redeem fee.
 One of the use cases this feature will enable is allowing any project with a token listed on Behodler to implement a yield earning staking protocol for their user base.
 For instance, suppose a fictional dapp called DiamondDogs issues the token DD to its user base.
 DD trades on Behodler and has a corresponding PyroDD.
 Users who stake DD receive occasional NFT airdrops.
 When a user stakes DD, the token is converted into PyroDD.
 When the user unstaked, the PyroDD is unwrapped into DD and returned to the user.
 By disabling fees for these two operations, DiamondDogs can ensure that in the event when a user rapidly stakes and unstakes, the fees don't incur a liability on the DiamondDogs dapp.

 2. MintTo and RedeemTo.
 In PyroTokens2, to mint PyroWeth with ETH, first ETH must be wrapped as Weth and then the Weth should be used to mint PyroWeth.
 A proxy contract has been deployed to combine these steps into one transaction.
 However, once the PyroWeth is minted, the proxy contract has to send it to the minting user which incurs a transfer fee.
-In PyroTokens3, a To address will allow the proxy contract to instruct the pyroTokens to mint directly into the wallet of the recipient.
+In PyroTokens3, a To address will allow the proxy contract to instruct the PyroTokens to mint directly into the wallet of the recipient.

 ## Bad transfer etiquette.